 02 Dec Job Order Contracting

 Budgeting a project can be difficult, especially when labor is involved.
-While some industries have fixed payment structures when it comes to labor, others, such as contracting, have multiple ways to handle paying the contractor.
-Hourly, fixed bid, milestone-based, the choices are many and it can be hard knowing which one is right for your project.
-Thankfully, there are a couple of contract structures unique to construction contracting which give the owner a great deal of flexibility and security, such as Job Order Contracting (also known as the JOC contracts or an IDIQ Contract).
+While some industries have fixed payment structures when it comes to labor, others, such as contracting, have multiple ways to handle paying the contractor: hourly, fixed bid, milestone-based.
+The choices are many, and it can be hard knowing which one is right for your project.
+Thankfully, there are a few of contract structures unique to construction contracting which give the owner a great deal of flexibility and security, such as Job Order Contracting.

 What exactly is a Job Order Contracting?